 For residents already living in a parking permit area:

 In certain areas of Tempe, it's required for residents who live along a street to have a parking permit.
-Each household within the residential permit parking area is entitled to one free permit for their car each year.
+Each household within the residential permit parking area is entitled to one free permit for their car each year and one free visitors pass for each property.
 Additional permits are $5 each per calendar year.
-On July 1, the fee is pro-rated to $2.50 for the rest of the calendar year.
 The permit should be placed on the driver's side, rear bumper of the car OR on the driver's side, lower corner of the rear window.